Bonderman Travel Fellowship

 We are pleased to announce that thanks to David Bonderman and a $10 million endowment, the University of Washington Bonderman Fellowship will expand its impact for years to come.

 This gift impacts the 2017 Fellows and beyond– allowing us to expand the number of fellowships offered and the increase the level of support each fellow receives – and ensures that this leading edge student experience will continue in perpetuity.
 Read more about the 2017 Fellows and where they will travel.

 Where would you go if you had eight months to travel solo?
 Which two continents and six countries would you visit?
 How would you get there?
 Where would you stay?
 What experiences would you seek out?
 How would you be transformed?

-Each year 14 lucky University of Washington students get to make those decisions as they embark on the adventure of a lifetime.
-Find out where 2014 Bonderman Fellows are going and why.
+Each year a handful of lucky University of Washington students get to make those decisions as they embark on the adventure of a lifetime.

-The Bonderman Travel Fellowship offers University of Washington graduate students (including those in the Law and Business Schools and other graduate and professional programs) and select undergraduate students an opportunity to engage in independent exploration and travel abroad.
+The Bonderman Travel Fellowship offers University of Washington graduate, professional, and select undergraduate students an opportunity to engage in independent exploration and travel abroad.

-Bonderman Fellowships enable students to undertake independent international travel to explore, be open to the unexpected, and come to know the world in new ways.
-Fellows may not participate in a program or organization, engage in formal study at a foreign university, conduct research or other academic projects, or travel with an organized group Bonderman Fellowships are intended to introduce students to cultures, peoples, and areas of the world with which they are not familiar.
+Through the Honors Program and the Graduate School Bonderman Fellowships enable students to undertake independent international travel to explore, be open to the unexpected, and come to know the world in new ways.
+Fellows may not participate in a program or organization, engage in formal study at a foreign university, conduct research or other academic projects, or travel with an organized group.
+Bonderman Fellowships are intended to introduce students to cultures, peoples, and areas of the world with which they are not familiar.

 We are pleased to share news of another fellowship honoring the interests and work of Mr. Bonderman, started by his daughter at her alma mater, the University of Michigan.
-Learn more about UM’s program and first group of fellows, selected in 2014, here.
+Learn more about UM’s program here.